Grand Prix de Monaco

 Monaco Grand Prix 2025 schedule

 For a long time, the Monaco Grand Prix took place over 4 days during the Ascension bank holiday weekend.
 Training laps were scheduled for Thursday.
 Now scheduled for a weekend in May, the Monaco Grand Prix takes place over three days (Thursday being reserved for Formula 2 runs).
 Uniquely, this downtown route is closed to traffic in the early morning, then reopens in the evening after the races.
 As a result, it is perfectly possible to walk or drive around on an evening to take in the event’s atmosphere.
+Practice sessions where drivers test their skills on the demanding street circuit mark the beginning of the excitement.
 The drivers start their qualifying rounds from midday on Friday.
 On Saturday afternoon, the qualifiers take their positions to secure the best time.
 On a track that offers few opportunities for overtaking, these sessions are widely thought to be crucial, as the driver who gets pole position has a great chance of climbing to the top step of the podium.
 That said, we can’t rule out motorsports’ other dramas, twists and turns.
 You will find out if any of these come to pass on Sunday, race day.
 After the drivers are presented in the early afternoon, the racing cars take their position on the starting grid.
 After the national anthem, it is time for 78 laps of pure adrenaline.
+Race day is a true celebration of speed, glamour and fierce competition.
+Once the race is over, visitors are free to explore Monaco’s lively streets and glamorous nightlife.
+Every evening, Monaco transforms into a vibrant scene with parties and celebrations lasting well into the night.

 Discover the race schedule